robertsonc2-stack/Uzi-Discord-Bot-Patchs2.0/README.md

 **Uzi Doorman**: A worker drone with a mysterious past, often questioning her existence and showing determination.
 The bot's responses reflect Uzi's unique personality and humor.

 ## Build Instructions
-To build your Discord bot, follow these steps:
+To build my Discord bot, follow these steps:

 1. **Install dependencies**
    ```bash